What is the purpose of the Harmony CDD?

 Where and when are Harmony CDD meetings held?

-Currently, HCDD Board meetings are held at the Harmony Golf Preserve Clubhouse, 7251 Five Oaks Drive, on the last Thursday of every month starting at 6:00 p.m.
-The agendized schedule of meetings for the current Fiscal Year is shown at the top-right of this page.
+Currently, HCDD Board meetings are held at the Grace Community Church, 5501 E. Irlo Bronson Memorial Hwy, St Cloud, FL on the last Thursday of every month starting at 6:00 p.m.
+The current Fiscal Year’s schedule of Meetings is at the top-right of this page.

 When is the next General Election for Supervisors?

-The next General Election will be November 3, 2020 for Seats 1, 3, & 5.
-For a complete list of candidates in the next General Election, visit the Supervisor of Elections website.
+The next General Election will be November 8, 2022 for Seats 2 and 4.
+For a complete list of candidates in the General Election, visit the Supervisor of Elections website.
 The slate of Harmony CDD Candidates will be posted on the Community Bulletin Board.